 Private cloud: Why bother?

 Why bother using a private cloud?
-For one thing, data residency requirements.
+Big Data residency requirements for one thing.
 Further, control becomes the operative word.
 Private clouds allow you a dedicated tenant and to have more control from your IT organization.
 Ask yourself, do I need to retain an amount of on-premise IT infrastructure?
 Look to the private cloud for the answer.
-Like the public cloud, the private cloud allows you to run with efficiency, while still handling the objectives of your company.
+Like the public cloud, the private cloud allows you to run with efficiency while still handling the objectives of your company.